rymilton/ROOT_Tutorials/README.md

 ## Learning the details of ROOT

-The most direct way of learning ROOT is looking through the manual found here: https://root.cern/manual/
+The most direct way of learning ROOT is looking through the [manual](https://root.cern/manual/).

-A helpful resource that you’ll likely need frequently is the ROOT reference guide.
-You can find it by clicking “Reference” on the ROOT webpage.
-Easier though is to just google the class you’re looking for (e.g. “th1 root”).
+A helpful resource that you’ll likely need frequently is the [ROOT reference guide](https://root.cern/doc/master/index.html).
+Easier though is to just google the class you’re looking for (e.g. “[th1 root](https://root.cern.ch/doc/master/classTH1.html)”).
 These pages give a description of classes and their member functions.